Advanced Life SupportGuidelines for

 urine, and this can develop into Eclampsia, where the patient may suffer tonic-clonic

 Emergency airway Description

 An emergency case, such as a ruptured aortic aneurysm, demands minimum delay to

-marked by sudden recurrent episodes of sensory disturbance, loss of
+recurrent episodes of sensory disturbance, loss of consciousness, or convulsions.

 Failed Rapid Sequence Induction

 When routine RSI is unanticipated, follow the algorithm, as described by the